z1shivam/genpass-extension/README.md

    - This project is written in `TypeScript` and `HTML5`.
    - Uses `vite` as build tool.
    - `tailwindCSS` for styling.
+   - uses public directory for all the static stuffs including `manifest.json`.

 ## Contribution